Septimus4/semi-supervised-image-processing/README.md

 Decode failures (if any) are logged and summarized in the markdown report so that problematic files can be investigated separately.

-## Semi-supervised training & comparison (Task 4)
+## Training (baseline and semi-supervised)

-Train the supervised baseline and semi-supervised pipeline with:
+Train the semi-supervised pipeline (includes a supervised baseline for comparison):

 ```bash
 python -m src.semi_supervised_training \